sandramsc/sandramsc.github.io/README.md

 1. Date & Time Picker which allows a user to see the location of debris at a given point in time.

-2. Choose file options enable users to add their own TLEs (Two Line Elements) in .txt format and the data is in turn plotted on the globe.
+2. Choose file option enables users to add their own TLEs (Two Line Elements) in .txt format and the data is in turn plotted on the globe.

 ## Running